Work

 The shift

-Streaming audiences do not experience journalism as a single linear show.
 They encounter it through changing dayparts, platform contexts, local needs, live moments, reusable segments, and ongoing updates.

-The system
+The system being built being built

-Designed workflow concepts for organizing streaming content by daypart, freshness, format, and audience need.
-The work connected production timing, playlist strategy, update cadence, and content shelf life into a clearer operating structure.
+The work connects production timing, playlist strategy, update cadence, and content shelf life into a clearer operating structure.

-• Improved thinking around freshness and reuse
+• Improves thinking around freshness and reuse

-• Connected recording cadence to programming needs
+• Connects recording cadence to programming needs

 Streaming strategy is not just more video.
 It is better movement.